neteler/foss4g2024_grass4rs/README.md

 We will use **GRASS GIS 8.4+**.
-It can be installed either through standalone installers/binaries or through [OSGeo-Live](https://live.osgeo.org/en/index.html) (a Linux based virtual machine which includes all OSGeo software and packages).
+It can be installed either through standalone installers/binaries or through [OSGeo-Live](https://live.osgeo.org/en/index.html) (a Linux-based virtual machine that includes all OSGeo software and packages).

 ##### MS Windows